-There is a common myth that financial aid is just grants, the money that doesn’t have to be paid back.
-But, financial aid is really everything we include in a financial aid award offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.
+There is a common myth that financial aid is just grants, but financial aid is really everything we include in a financial aid award offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.

 You should have your FAFSA completed by February 15 of every year.
 We process financial aid applications year-round, but funding for work-study and university grants are limited and distributed on a first-completed, first-served basis.
 So, it’s important to apply early and submit any requested documents as soon as possible.

 Additionally, some CU Boulder scholarships require your FAFSA be completed by February 15.

 We are required by law to check the accuracy of income reported on the FAFSA.
 We also have to verify that federal income tax returns were actually filed with the IRS, which is why we cannot accept 1040, 1040A, or 1040EZ forms.
 We encourage parents to file taxes as soon as possible to ensure your students will receive financial aid (including loans) in a timely manner.

 To make sure your financial aid application is complete, check your financial aid status in MyCUInfo.
 If we need further information from you, it will be listed as a ‘To Do’ item when you log in.
 You should also continue to check your campus email for correspondence from our office.
 We will email you if you have any missing information or further action to take to complete your aid application.
 If you have submitted all requested information and accepted your aid, financial aid will apply directly to your bill 10 days prior to the first day of classes.

 The first place you want to look is right here at CU Boulder's Scholarship Services.
 We have automatic scholarships, scholarship search tools, information about private scholarships, and tips on how to apply.